AlixWang/FE-Daily/dd.md

 **2024-04-21**
 + They searched for the missing throughout the night under generator-powered `flood lights` as family members waited by the `mounds` of `debris` some in tears

+**2024-04-22**
++ It's the kind of thing  you look forward to instead of, you know, some `workouts` you `dread` and you think of it as work and this is just fun.